glennreyes/react-countup/README.md

 ## Installation
-Make sure you have a compatible version of `React 0.14.x` and `15.x.x` installed in your project.
+Make sure you have a compatible version of and `15.x.x` installed in your project.
 ```bash
 npm install react-countup --save
 ```